HaxeFoundation/nekovm.org/www/pages/faq.md

 Neko is a lot more simple.
 First, it's not a *bytecode* language, but a high-level *programming* language.
 You then don't have to write a *compiler* for it; a simple *generator* that translates your program into the corresponding Neko program is enough.
 You still have to find a mapping from your values to Neko *data structures*, but Neko gives you a dynamically typed language with no fixed class system.
 You have then to find a *runtime mapping* so that your program *executes* correctly on Neko, and not a *type mapping* so that your program *types* correctly like with .NET / JVM.

-As a result, it's easier to write a new or existing language on the NekoVM than it is for the CLR / JVM, since you don't have to deal with a highlevel type system.
+As a result, it's easier to write a new or existing language on the NekoVM than it is for the CLR / JVM since you don't have to deal with a high-level type system.
 Also, this means that languages can interoperate more easily since they only need to share the same *data structures* and not always the same *types*.

 ## How is Neko different from LLVM or C--?

 These are compiler frameworks with low-level *abstract processor instructions* and a static type system with low-level *memory manipulation functions*.
 For example, it would be possible to use these frameworks to compile Neko, which stands as a higher-level language, although Neko is powered by its own runtime.

-As a result, Neko is perhaps less suitable to optimizations than these *abstract processors*, but is a lot easier to target for language designers that want to reuse a runtime.
+As a result, Neko is perhaps less suitable to optimizations than these *abstract processors* but is a lot easier to target for language designers that want to reuse a runtime.
 Since Neko is not a *framework*, it's very lightweight.
 For example, you only need `libneko.so` (which is only 68 KB) in order to embed and run Neko programs in your application.

 ## How is Neko different from PHP / Perl / Python / Ruby / Javascript?